 - Positive reinforcement.
 Praise your child for making steps to keep themself safe on their bikes, especially if they have done so without being prompted.

 Pimping your toddler trike with accessories adds to the functionality and fun of the bike!

-I hope this guide to toddler trikes help you make an informed choice for your toddlers first bike.
+I hope this guide to toddler trikes helps you make an informed choice for your toddler’s first bike.
 Happy bike shopping!

 Dani D x